 Poorly implemented ratings prompts raise awareness around how easily a mobile experience can be ruined.
 It’s time to re-examine all of our customer interactions and ask ourselves if we can do better.
 Are there better places in the app to ask for feedback?
 Are there places where customers might need help and appreciate a company reaching out?

-If you want to see how Apptentive can help you with ratings and reviews, request an Apptentive product demo!
+If you want to see how Alchemer Mobile (formerly Apptentive) can help you with ratings and reviews, request an Alchemer Mobile (formerly Apptentive) product demo!